Doctoral Degree Requirements

 The dissertation defense will be a public oral examination open to all members (faculty, students and invited guests) of the University community.
 Questioning of the candidate will be directed by the student's dissertation supervising committee.
 All members of the student's committee must be present at the defense.

 Although the defense is concerned primarily with the dissertation research and its interpretation, the examining committee may explore the student's knowledge of areas relevant to the core of the dissertation problem.
 The dissertation defense may result in a decision that the candidate has 1) passed unconditionally; 2) passed conditionally with remedial work specified by the committee; 3) failed, with permission to be re-examined after a specified period; or 4) failed and dismissed from the program.
 The dissertation must be approved unanimously by the student's dissertation supervising committee and by the Dean of Graduate Studies.
 Regardless of the outcome of the defense, the dissertation defense report must be submitted to the Dean of Graduate Studies.
-When a scheduled defense is postponed or canceled, the Dean of Graduate Studies must receive written notice of this postponement or cancellation.
+If a scheduled defense is postponed or canceled, the Dean of Graduate Studies must receive written notice of this postponement or cancellation.

 The dissertation must be finalized with the Dean of Graduate Studies by the date specified in the Graduate School Calendar.
 Upon acceptance of the final copy by the Graduate School, the student will be billed for the required fees as explained in the Tuition and Fees section of this catalog.